Does Planter have plant care information?

 Companion Plants

-• Companion plants can offer added benefits such as repelling pests and attracting beneficial insects
+Companion plants may offer benefits such as repelling pests and attracting beneficial insects when planted together

 Combative Plants

-Combative plants should not be planted side-by-side, as they can compete intensely for the same resources, or suffer from the same diseases and pests.
+Combative plants may compete intensely for the same resources or suffer from the same diseases and pests if planted together

 Pests